 - Investment fund statements – to understand if there are funds held by companies other than banks

-You can download and save on your computer or print the simplyEstate Document Checklist to provide an idea of the types of documents you should be looking for.
-This will help you to develop a full picture of the deceased person’s dealings.
+Knowing what documents to look for will help you to develop a full picture of the deceased person’s dealings.
 By working through this diligently and capturing all the necessary details, this work will go a long way to help you with the administration process.

 10.3 Possible Location of Documents